 Want to add even more flavor?
 Try adding in some roasted garlic before mashing the potatoes.

-How do you mash sweet potatoes?
+How do you mash them?

 - I like to use my stand mixer to get the mash really smooth.
 You can also use a handheld mixer, food processor, or an immersion blender.